GDF says may drop International Power bid after snub

 "We see this as a reasonable premium," he said in a note to investors.

-The current offer values International Power at 19.9 billion pounds ($31.8 billion), only slightly above its market valuation immediately before the March 29 announcement.
+The current offer values International Power at 19.9 billion pounds, only slightly above its market valuation immediately before the March 29 announcement.

 Paris-based GDF said at that time that a full merger would allow IPR to grow faster through a stronger presence in emerging markets and better access to capital.